"Lilyver" is a modernised version of the ever popular "Lily". It is a sweet

-This is a sweet little stove the Art Deco movement about 1930 which is in
+little stove from the Art Deco movement launched in

 You don’t need to have a huge drawing room to get the benefit from this refined

 stove.
 The casting designs on the front of the stove are exquisite.
-We cant find
+We can’t

 It was made by the well known manufacturer Deville & Cie of Charleville in the